RishuBurnwal/PiGuard-Pro/README.md

 **Rishu Burnwal** - [LinkedIn Profile](https://www.linkedin.com/in/rishuburnwal/)

-This project is developed and maintained by Rishu Burnwal.
-For questions, issues, or contributions, please visit the GitHub repository or contact the maintainer.
+This project is developed and maintained by me.
+For questions, issues, or contributions, please visit the GitHub repository or LinkedIn Profile and contact me.